 Turn on the power using the front panel power switch.
 The "ON" will illuminate and, after a pause, the LED alphanumeric displays will spell the startup message.
 After another pause, the displays will spell out the amplifier settings and the amplifier is ready for operation.

 Troubleshooting: If the "ON" indicator does not light up, check the fuse and power connection.
-If the "ON" does light up, but the alphanumeric displays do not spell the startup message or amplifier settings, push the reset button on the front panel.

 Signal Connections: